-Do you have certain customers that are frankly a complete pain to deal with?
-They argue about price, they don’t communicate with you (except to complain), they don’t pay their invoices without being chased, they don’t give you referrals and generally stress you out and take up more of your time and energy than is warranted.
-Well, the fact of the matter is you’ll always get the customers you’re willing to accept.
-Continue reading “You Get the Customers you Deserve!” »
+Do you have some customers that are frankly a complete pain to deal with?
+Maybe they argue about price, or they don’t communicate with you (except to complain).
+Perhaps they don’t pay their invoices without being chased, or they don’t give you referrals.
+Chances are they just generally stress you out, and take up more of your time and energy than is warranted.

 In this video, Kevin gives some ideas on how to develop customer loyalty, so that your customers stay with you long term and spend more money with you!